robsonsilv4/hcreports/README.md

 ## Style

 This project use [Black](https://github.com/psf/black) for code style and a commit style inspired in _Semantic Commit Messages_.

+## Inspiration

+The screens was developed based on mockups created for the challenge and can be found in _documents_ folder.

 ## Todo